davideberly/GeometricTools/README.md

-On Microsoft Windows 10/11, the code is maintained using Microsoft Visual Studio 2019/2022 with Microsoft's compilers, LLVM clang-cl or with Intel C++ Compiler 2022.
+On Microsoft Windows 10/11, the code is maintained using Microsoft Visual Studio 2019/2022 with Microsoft's compilers, LLVM clang-cl or with Intel C++ Compiler 19.2 or 2022.

 On Ubuntu 20.04.1 LTS, the code is maintained using Visual Studio Code 1.49.2 and CMake 3.15.2, NVIDIA graphics drivers, OpenGL 4.5 and gcc 9.3.0,

-On Fedora 35, the code is maintained using Visual Studio Code 1.49.2 and CMake 3.18.3, NVIDIA graphics drivers, OpenGL 4.5 and gcc 11.2.1.
+On Fedora 36, the code is maintained using Visual Studio Code 1.49.2 and CMake 3.22.2, NVIDIA graphics drivers, OpenGL 4.5 and gcc 12.1.1.

 ## Getting Started ##